Makio64/vue-tiny-router/README.md

 </script>
 ```

-## FAQ
+## FAQ 💬

 ### What's your size ?
-I'm the smallest !
+I'm the smallest ! 🤏
 - 2.58kb without compression
 - 0.98kb with brotly!

 ### What can you do ?
-As a router I'll got you coverd!
+As a router I'll got you covered! 💪
 - basic routing `$router.push('/login')`
 - parameters support `$router.push('/user/:id')`
 - leaveGuard